-Tenby 113 - Butts Field Car Park, Tenby 1 Landowner is not intending to bring site forward due to displacement of parking but will seek mixed use development opportunities for the site.
+Local Developmen Tenby 113 - Butts Field Car Park, Tenby 1 Landowner is not intending to bring site forward due to displacement of parking but will seek mixed use development opportunities for the site.
 This is a brownfield site within Tenby.
 There is insufficient information to allocate the site for any specific use.
 Proposals emerging after Plan adoption will be considered against its generic policies.
-The site will not be re-allocated in the
+The site will not be re-allocated in the Replacement Local Development

-Community Council Area Site number and location Number of submissions received Main issues raised Response Replacement Local Development Plan.
-Tenby 120 - Upper Cwm Park, Tenby 1 The site can be accessed directly via Old Narberth Road (contrary to the Authority's assessment that it can only be accessed via Slippery Back).
+Community Council Area Site number and location Number of submissions received Main issues raised Response างเสเเงก Dien Tenby 120 - Upper Cwm Park, Tenby 1 ■ The site can be accessed directly via Old Narberth Road (contrary to the Authority's assessment that it can only be accessed via Slippery Back).
+Plan.
 Old Narberth Road is referred to on the map base used by the Authority as Slippery Back and it is the length of road from the A478 to the site referred to in the assessment.
 The Highway Authority was consulted on the original Candidate Site submission and the advice given is included in the appraisal.
 The Havens 018 Land Opposite Heddfan, Little Haven 1 Landowner has clarified a number of points relating to the assessment - Not all of the site is within the Conservation Area.
 A dwelling could be accommodated on the land outside the Conservation Area.
 The site is regularly strimmed and was stripped this year for another reason.
-It is not a tree-covered See row below.
+It is not a tree-covered slope.
+The site is surrounded by mature trees and hedgebanks.
+See row below.